-In Amesbury, come light the Hanukkah menorah in the gazebo in front of the Amesbury Public Library at 6 PM on December 17 through 19, except for Friday, December 15, when the lighting will be held at 3:30 PM.
-On Thursday, December 14, Rabbi Benjamin Resnick of Congregation Ahavas Achim will make an official appearance.
-Amesbury Mayor Kenneth Gray has also committed to attend on that evening.
+In Amesbury, come light the Hanukkah menorah in the gazebo in front of the Amesbury Public Library at 6 PM on December 22 through December 30.

-Organized by Rachel Barcelona and Gerald Litcofsky, with support from members of the Amesbury community, both Jewish and gentile, Amesbury’s menorah lightings typically include storytelling, songs, jelly doughnuts, and gelt (chocolate coins) for the children.
-In the spirit of the holiday, donations to Fisher House Boston, which provides lodging for families of hospitalized veterans, are encouraged.
-Those who come to the lightings are asked to bring canned soups/stews with meat, or canned fruits or vegetables for the community food pantry Our Neighbors Table.
-All ages are welcome – dress warmly!
+Organized by Rachel Barcelona, with support from members of the Amesbury community, both Jewish and gentile, Amesbury’s menorah lightings typically include storytelling, songs, jelly doughnuts, and gelt (chocolate coins) for the children.

 Community menorah lightings are an annual tradition that is relatively new to our area.
 Newburyport began its public menorah lightings in Market Square in 2012.
 Amesbury followed up with its own nightly celebrations in 2013.